Karli2727/home-assistant.io/source/_lovelace/calendar.markdown

 Title:
   description: The title displayed at the top of the card.
 Initial View:
   description: "The view that will show first when the card is loaded onto the page.
-Options are `Month View`, `Day View`, or `List View`."
+Options are `Month View`, `Day View`, `List`or `List View`."
 Entities:
   description: The calendar entities that will be displayed in the card.
 Theme: